mooreolith/mooreolith/README.md

 # Hi,

 You have found the developer portfolio page of Joshua M. Moore.
-It's a good thing you came here, too, because https://verticesandedges.net (without all the domain prefixes and folders is currently a construction site.
+It's a good thing you came here, too, because https://verticesandedges.net is still under construction.

 Some of my more recent projects include